-On the Lobbyist Page, you’ll find a list of individuals who have been hired to represent an organization’s interests in Austin.
+On the Lobbyists page, you’ll find a list of individuals who have been hired to represent an organization’s interests in Austin.
 We refer to organizations who hire lobbyists as Lobbyist Clients.

-On the Lobbyist Clients page, you’ll find a list of organizations that hire lobbyists to advocate for the organization’s interest in Austin.
+On the Lobbyist Clients page, you’ll find a list of organizations that hire lobbyists to advocate for the organization’s interests in Austin.

 We have categorized the Lobbyist Clients into two groups: Private and Taxpayer-Funded.

-Private organizations are those which receive their funding primarily from private enterprise.
+Private organizations are those which receive their funding primarily from private enterprises.

-Lobbyist compensation.
-Lobbyists are allowed to report their compensation in three categories: Prospective (after they have been hired by the client but not yet done the work), Earned (after they have done the lobbying but not yet received compensation), and Paid (after they have actually received the compensation).
+Lobbyists are required to report their compensation in one of three ways: Prospective (after they have been hired by the client but not yet done the work), Earned (after they have done the lobbying but not yet received compensation), and Paid (after they have actually received the compensation).
 Once lobbyists have filed a Prospective report, they are not required to amend the report with actual earnings by filing the Earned or Paid reports.
 Because the Prospective reports are the most comprehensive, the numbers you’ll find on our site reflect Prospective compensation only.

-Payment Ranges – Lobbyists are allowed to report their compensation in ranges.
+Lobbyists are allowed to report their compensation in ranges.
 We have included a screenshot from the Texas Ethics Commission’s lobbyist reporting form as an example.
 We have reported the lobbyist’s compensation at the high end of the range he or she selected.
+On any lobbyist’s profile, you can also see both the minimum and maximum end of the reported range.
 These amounts include not only income to the lobbyist for their work, but also reimbursements to the lobbyist for money spent to entertain politicians.

-At Transparency USA, we strive to provide citizens with the best, most complete and most accurate data possible, but millions of transactions are included on our site.
+At Transparency USA, we strive to provide citizens with the best, most complete, and most accurate data possible.
+The numbers you search are just a few of the millions of transactions included on our site.
 If you see something you believe is inaccurate, let us know.
-We want to make it right.
+We know how many of you rely on our data to make informed voter, donor, and campaign decisions, and we want to ensure that our numbers are correct.
 Contact us at firstname.lastname@example.org.